-How did "Pulp Fiction" become such a cult classic?
-Because of the filmmaking genius, Quentin Tarantino-a high school dropout who worked at video rental stores, and learned everything about film without actually going to film school.
+How did "Pulp Fiction" be-

+of the filmmaking genius, Quentin Tarantino-a high school dropout who worked at video rental stores, and learned everything about film without actually going to film school.
 A film about a group of lowlifes living in Los Angeles, with a whole lot of violence and profanity-fueled dialogue, an organized chaos narrative, and glorifying and humanizing a character that would normally be written off as a one-dimensional villain.